vcflib/bio-vcf/README.md

     1       10297   C       C       C       C       C       C       C
 ```

-These values can also be used in filters and output read depth, for
+These values can also be used in filters and output allele depth, for
 example

 ```ruby